According to the well-informed Mark Pomerlau, the US DoD wants to explore the relationships between cyber and weapons of mass destruction.

 That the fifth dimension, the cyberspacehas reached a high level of importance is known to all, but with the comparison to weapons of mass destruction it takes on another aspect.
 Naturally, it will be necessary to wait for the results of the study to see what the researchers think of it, but the fact itself of studying its relationships shows the level of attention achieved in the sector from what was once considered a "game for kids".

-in call for papers it is stated that "cyber capabilities can be considered on a par with WMDs because they can damage or destroy critical infrastructures, such as electrical installations, transport networks, compromise large amounts of data (in the health or banking field), undermine trust in systems such as GPS and in general can be used for disinformation campaigns through social media ".
+Both father and son worked In the call for papers it is stated that "cyber capabilities can be considered on a par with WMDs because they can damage or destroy critical infrastructures, such as electrical installations, transport networks, compromise large amounts of data (in the health or banking field), undermine trust in systems such as GPS and in general can be used for disinformation campaigns through social media ".

 Until now in the list of weapons of mass destruction there are no non-kinetic weapons but it seems that things are destined to change.